Kaoruko Wada: 2024–25 season

 In late November, Wada competed at the 2024–25 Japan Junior Championships, where she won the silver medal.
 Weeks later, Wada competed at the JGP Final in Grenoble, France.
 She placed second in both the short program and free skate, winning the silver medal overall and sharing the podium with fellow Japanese skaters, Mao Shimada and Ami Nakai.
 Wada expressed delight at this result, saying that this "was my first participation in the JGP final but Ami and Mao helped me a lot.
 This is why I think it was possible to achieve this result as a team."
 Two weeks later, Wada made her senior level debut at the 2024–25 Japan Championships, where she finished in tenth place.

 Wada finished her season at the 2025 World Junior Championships in Debrecen, Hungary, where she placed fifth in the short program, less than three points back of third place.
 During the free skate, despite landing all her jumps, the judges determined that five of those jumps were landed on the quarter and two other jumps were underrotated.
 As a result, Wada placed ninth in the free skate segment and dropped to eighth place overall.
 Following the event, she said, "There were some things I was a bit unsure about in terms of my score, but I was very satisfied with my performance itself, so I’m glad."

+2025–26 season

+Wada opened the season by competing on the 2025–26 Junior Grand Prix series, finishing fourth at 2025 JGP Italy and sixth at 2025 JGP Poland.

+In late November, she competed at the 2025–26 Japan Junior Championships, where he finished in ninth place overall.
+With this placement, Wada was invited to compete at the senior national championships, where she finished in nineteenth place.

+2026–27 season

+Wada begin her international season by competing at the 2026–27 Junior Grand Prix series, where she finished 8th in 2026 JGP China.